Jococh3/steam-engagement-thesis/README.md

 ---

-# Current Project Status

-This thesis is currently in progress.
-The work completed so far includes:

-- Data cleaning and preprocessing
-- Exploratory data analysis (EDA)
-- Feature engineering and log transformations
-- Multicollinearity diagnostics
-- Baseline regression modeling
-- Two-stage engagement modeling
-- Regularization testing (Ridge and Lasso)
-- Time-aware validation
-- Feature importance analysis
-- Genre interaction analysis

-Future work will focus on refining the modeling framework and synthesizing insights from the results.

----

 # Key Early Findings

 Initial modeling results suggest that **community engagement metrics are the strongest predictors of long-term playtime**.